cf73/agpur/content/collections/pages/demo-policy.md

     content:
       -
         type: text
+        text: 'Monobloc and stereo DUO GaN-FET amplifiers can also be auditioned following full pre-payment, if returned within the same 27 day window, less shipping costs.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: 'We reserve the right to make minor cosmetic and aesthetic changes on the fly without notice.
 However, any technological changes will always be announced.
 Enjoy the music!'
   -
     type: paragraph